r-devel/r-dev-web/WindowsBuilds/R-4.6/howto.md

 beginning until reaching the point with the required information.
 Users only needing to build existing packages from source will need to read only the first two sections.

-This documentation is for R-devel (to become R 4.7.0).

 ## External software for building from source